geonmo/htcondorce_on_vagrant/README.md

 ## System environment
 This lab requires at least 4 cores of CPU and 4 GB of RAM or higher.
 If you can test with equipment below this, but there is no guarantee that it will work properly.

+At the time of development, the test equipment was:
+   * CPU: Intel Core i7-7700 CPU @ 3.6 GHz
+   * RAM: 64 GB
+   * OS: Windows 10 Pro
+   * VM: Oracle VM VirtualBox 6.0.12 r133076

+The test environment must be an internet-enabled environment.
+However, it is recommended that the equipment be configured to be difficult to access from the outside.

 The Vagrantfiles used are shown below.
 ```ruby
 # -*- mode: ruby -*-